fish-shell/fish-shell/doc_src/index.rst

 Or with a :ref:`glob <expand-wildcard>`::

-  # Run vlc on all mp3 files in the current directory - if no file exists it will still be run with no arguments
+  # Run vlc on all mp3 files in the current directory
+  # If no file exists it will still be run with no arguments
   mp3s=*.mp3 vlc $mp3s

 Unlike other shells, this does *not* inhibit any lookup (aliases or similar).
 Calling a command after setting a variable override will result in the exact same command being run.